Cost accounting: Elements of cost accounting

-Material (Inventory)
+Material (inventory)

 The materials directly contributed to a product and those easily identifiable in the finished product are called direct materials.
 For example, paper in books, wood in furniture, plastic in a water tank, and leather in shoes are direct materials.
 Other, usually lower cost items or supporting material used in the production of in a finished product are called indirect materials.
-For example, the length of thread used in a garment.
+For example, lubricants used to keep machines running, or the chemicals used during the garment manufacturing processes.

 Furthermore, these can be categorized into three different types of inventories that must be accounted for in different ways; raw materials, work-in-progress, and finished goods.